Master Lai training course 2014

 Where we train

-We train twice a week on Tuesdays in Room 3E and Fridays (please confirm beforehand) from 18:30 to 20:30, with free practice for up to an hour after class.
+We train twice a week on Tuesdays and Fridays in the Malet Suite in the Student central building (please confirm beforehand) from 18:30 to 20:30, with free practice for up to an hour after class.
 Please check the room locations on the day of training at Student Central Reception as they are subject to occasional changes.

 Training is all year round when Student Central is open.